 The Bricklayer’s Arms is nestled in the village of Chipstead, ideally located at the end of the Darent Valley Walk which weaves through the Kent Downs Area of Outstanding Natural Beauty.

 This quintessentially British establishment has daily changing menus to reflect seasonality of produce.
-Expect dishes such as pork and leek sausages with creamy mash, onion gravy and peas; baked haddock in a creamy cheese and spinach sauce with mash and vegetables; or steak, red wine and mushroom shortcrust pie – all to be enjoyed next to the open fire.
+Expect warming dishes such as beef, ale and mushroom pie with creamy mash and veg – all to be enjoyed next to the open fire.

 The second George and Dragon on the list is in the village of Speldhurst.
-This pub, built way back in the 13th century, comes with high accolades from the likes of the Michelin Guide (2016) and Trip Advisor reviewers who call it a “lovely old pub”, an “outstanding country pub” and “a real English pub”.
+This pub, built way back in the 13th century, comes with high accolades from the likes of the Michelin Guide (2016) and most importantly, customers who call it an “outstanding country pub” and “a real English pub”.

 The supply chain is completely transparent for meat, fish and fruit and veg, so you can rest assured that local suppliers are utilised where possible.
-Expect well-made classics such as steak, mushroom and ale pie with mash and autumn vegetables; or braised shoulder of lamb with fondant potato, buttered spinach and a minted lamb jus.
+Expect well-made classics such as Speldhurst sausage and mash with caramelised onions, greens and red wine gravy; or lamb chop with dauphinoise potatoes.
 Find a wine from the dedicated wine menu to top your meal off.

 Old doesn’t always mean cosy, but it certainly applies at The Three Chimneys in Biddenden, that’s why it appears on our favourite historical pubs too!
 With hops hanging from the ceiling, old candlelit tables and dark wooden beams, this pub takes cosy to a new level.

-Take a seat by the roaring open fire for a pint of something alongside ale battered fish and chips or woodland mushroom risotto, all making the most of seasonal ingredients that are readily available in the Kentish countryside.
+Take a seat by the roaring open fire for a pint of something alongside south coast cod with thick cut chips or rump of lamb with purple potatoes and veg, all making the most of seasonal ingredients that are readily available in the Kentish countryside.